syj67507/github-pr-chrome-extension/README.md

 2. Clone this repository

-3. Run `npm run build`.
+3. Run `npm install` and then `npm run build`.
 This will create a `dist` folder at the base of the project folder.

 4. Go to `chrome://extensions` and enable `Developer Mode`